maddie480/MaddieHelpingHand/README.md

 *   **New controller entities** (invisible entities having effect on a whole room/map):
     *   **Horizontal Room Wrap Controller**: drop this controller in a room, and Madeline will reappear on the left if she goes off-screen on the right!
 For this to work, be sure to lock the camera horizontally by using a Camera Target Trigger with lerp = 1 and X Only enabled.
 Pulled from Celsius by 0x0ade.
     *   **Rainbow Spinner Color Controller**: a controller that changes the color gradient of all rainbow spinners in the room.
+If you want to only change the color of _some_ spinners in the room, you can also do that by putting a **Rainbow Spinner Color Area Controller** over the spinners you want to recolor!
     *   **Seeker Barrier Color Controller**: a controller that changes the background color and/or particle color and direction of all seeker barriers in the room.
     *   **Parallax Fade Out Controller**: if this controller is present in a room, the parallax stylegrounds that are set to "fade in" will fade out as well in this room.
     *   **Flag Logic Gate**: this is a controller (invisible on the map) that allows you to calculate a flag based on other flags (for example flag1 = flag2 AND flag3).
 Useful for advanced setups.